contao/docs/docs/dev/framework/translations.md

 \Contao\System::loadLanguageFile('tl_content', 'de');
 ```

+The first parameter is the domain ("language file") while the second parameter is the language you want to load.

-Starting with Contao **4.5** you can also use Symfony's Translator service:
+Starting with Contao **4.5** you can also use Symfony's Translator service instead:

 ```php
 // src/Controller/ExampleController.php